 P. Finlay in High Wycombie, England has developed a fluoroscopic system for head-of-femur (hip) fractures.
 Accuracy requirements in this procedure are not very great, so fluoroscope distortion compensation is not needed.
 Its absence also precludes identification of the geometric projections from images as is done in the present invention.
 Instead, the two fluoroscope poses are required to be orthogonal and the C-arm must not be moved along the floor in between the two images.
-Registration is accomplished by the images, and by highlighting a marker wire which also appears in the field of view of the fluoroscope.
+Registration is accomplished by section of two such lines, one implied by the point specified 45 noting various features of a surgical tool which appears in the images, and by highlighting a marker wire which also appears in the field of view of the fluoroscope.

 Potamianos et al. in London, England have developed a system for kidney biopsy and similar soft-tissue procedures.
-It incorporates a digitizing mechanical arm to which a biopsy needle is attached, and which can be moved about manually by the surgeon.
+50 It incorporates a digitizing mechanical arm to which a biopsy needle is attached, and which can be moved about manually by the surgeon.
 Surgical planning per se is absent; instead a line segment representing the present position of needle is displayed superimposed upon captured (static) fluoroscope images, as the needle is moved manually near and within the patient.

 Phillips et al. in Hull, England have developed a system for orthopaedic procedures.
 It uses a optical tracking device as well as a fluoroscope.
-Registration is accomplished by instrumenting the fluoroscope with light emitting diodes and tracking them with the optical tracker.
-Surgical planning software is specific to the surgical procedure, and tends to offer medical opinion rather than just display a trajectory as in the present invention.
-For intramedullary nail placement.
-65 for instance, the surgeon outlines target holes in an intramedullary prosthetic, and software calculates a trajectory through them.
+Registration is accomplished by instrumenting the fluoroscope with light emitting diodes and tracking them with the optical tracker, surgical planning software is specific to the surgical procedure, and tends to offer medical opinion rather than just display a trajectory as in the present invention.
+For intramedullary nail placement, 65 for instance, the surgeon outlines target holes in an intramedullary prosthetic, and software calculates a trajectory through them.

 U.S. Pat.
 No. 4,750,487 (Zanetti) describes a stereotactic frame which overlays a patient.
-A single aterior/posterior fluorograph is then acquired, in which a crosshairs affixed to the frame is visible.
+A single anterior/posterior fluorograph is then acquired, in which a crosshairs affixed to the frame is visible.
 By measuring the displacement of the crosshairs from the desired target, a motion of the frame can be accomplished which brings the two into alignment.
 This invention does not facilitate three-dimensional stereotaxy as does the present invention.